 Advice which the Duty Officer should give could be:

 - general advice on householder development proposals for applicants or neighbours (extensions or alterations and outbuildings),

-- answers to technical planning questions,
+- answers to basic technical planning questions,

 - advice on the costs of submitting a planning application,